Ordering and Installation Guide

 - Water the weed seeds!
 If your area hasn’t been exposed to water for a little while, or if it’s been recently rototilled (not recommended), there are more than likely both annual and perennial weed seeds waiting for a chance to grow.
 The best way to get rid of these weeds is to water the area, let the seeds germinate, then remove with a weeder (either a spray or using a hula hoe)

 - Use a preemergent!
 Weeds are a constant battle, since plants don’t like to do what they’re told.
 You will always have weed seeds wander in from the air and sometimes just emerge from the soil as water and winds move things around.
-So a good preemergent after planting will help keep your plants from going up against new weeds.
+So a good preemergent after Kurapia is established will help your plants from going up against new weeds.

-Fertilizer: When the Kurapia arrives to your home, you’ll find the plants green and lush, ready to be planted.
+Fertilizer: When the Kurapia arrives at your home, you’ll find the plants green and lush, ready to be planted.
 However, freshly planted plugs from the trays are going to need a little time to adapt to your soil and get their roots growing.
-So, don’t use liquid fertilizers on your plants except for ones made specifically for transplanting (such as B-1 fertilzers), but it’s not necessary.
+So, don’t use liquid fertilizers on your plants except for ones made specifically for transplanting (such as B-1 fertilizers), but it’s not necessary.